F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning

 \subsection{StarCraft II Micromanagement}

-In this section, we focus on decentralized micromanagement problem in StarCraft II.
-We consider combat scenarios where two groups of identical units are placed symmetrically on the map.
-The units of the first, allied, group are controlled by our algorithms.
+This section focuses on the decentralized micromanagement problem in StarCraft II.
+The combat scenarios where two groups of identical units are placed symmetrically on the map are considered.
+The units of the first group, allied, are controlled by the proposed algorithms.
 The enemy units are controlled by a built-in StarCraft II AI, which makes use of handcrafted heuristics.
 The initial placement of units within the groups varies across episodes.
 The difficulty of the computer AI controlling the enemy units is set to \textit{medium}.
-We compare our results on a set of maps where each unit group consists of 3 Marines (3m), 8 Marines (8m) and 2 Stalkers and 3 Zealots (2s3z).
+The results on a set of maps where each unit group consists of 3 Marines (3m), 8 Marines (8m), and 2 Stalkers and 3 Zealots (2s3z) are compared with baselines.

-Similar to the work of~\cite{foerster2018counterfactual} and~\cite{rashid2018qmix}, the action space of agents consists of the following set of discrete actions: \textit{move[direction]}, \textit{attack[enemy id]}, \textit{stop}, and \textit{noop}.
+Similar to the work of~\citet{foerster2018counterfactual} and~\citet{rashid2018qmix}, the action space of agents consists of the following set of discrete actions: \textit{move[direction]}, \textit{attack[enemy id]}, \textit{stop}, and \textit{noop}.
 Agents can only move in four directions: north, south, east, or west.
 A unit is allowed to perform the \textit{attack[enemy id]} action only if the enemy is within its shooting range.
-This facilitates the decentralisation of the problem.
-Partial observability is achieved by the introduction of unit sight range.
+This facilitates the decentralization of the problem.
+The introduction of the unit sight range achieves partial observability.
 Moreover, agents can only observe others if they are alive and cannot distinguish between units that are dead or out of range.
-At each time step, the agents receive a joint reward equal to the total damage dealt on the enemy units.
-In addition, agents receive a bonus of 10 points after killing each opponent, and 200 points after killing all opponents.
-These rewards are all normalized to ensure the maximum cumulative reward achievable in an episode is 20.
+At each time step, the agents receive a joint cost equal to the total negative damage dealt on the enemy units.
+In addition, agents receive a bonus of $10$ points after killing each opponent and $200$ points after killing all opponents.
+These costs are all normalized to ensure the maximum cumulative cost achievable in an episode is $-20$.